nikitavoloboev/data/docs/cli/cli.md

 - [tere](https://github.com/mgunyho/tere) - Faster Alternative to cd+ls. ([HN](https://news.ycombinator.com/item?id=32106126))
 - [bin](https://github.com/marcosnils/bin) - Manages binary files downloaded from different sources.
 - [catp](https://github.com/rapiz1/catp) - Print the output of a running process.
+- [lurk](https://github.com/JakWai01/lurk) - Simple and pretty alternative to strace.
+Allows the user to trace system calls of a process or of a command.